bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

 Project creation can be initiated by group leaders and group delegates with the following process.

-1. The initiator sends an email to hpc-gatekeeper@bihealth.de and fills out the following form.
+1. The initiator sends an email to hpc-helpdesk@bih-charite.de and fills out the following form.
    Please consider the notes below on this page.
-2. hpc-gatekeeper decides on the request and the corresponding objects are created on the cluster (users, groups, directories).
+2. hpc-helpdesk decides on the request and the corresponding objects are created on the cluster (users, groups, directories).
 3. All new users are notified and further instructions are sent to them via email.

 Subsequently, both owner and delegate can initiate changes (new users, resource changes etc.) to the project.